remarshal-project/remarshal/README.md

                         input format
   --json-indent n, --indent-json n
                         JSON indentation
-  -k, --stringify       Turn into strings boolean, date-time, and null keys
+  -k, --stringify       turn into strings boolean, date-time, and null keys
                         for JSON and TOML and null values for TOML --max-values n        maximum number of values in input data (default 1000000, negative for unlimited)